Kitchen sink art: Tea pot in washing up bowl

-The arms are sinking down into the boots, as though the boots are devouring the owner of the arms.
+The arms are sinking down into the boots, as though the footware is devouring the owner of the arms.
 The theme of predatory footwear is one that I’ve explored several times over the past few decades.
 Another example can be seen here – shoes with teeth.

 This photomontage was created while I was exploring various options for creating a sculpture that included wellington boots.
-I feel that these boots have a strong sculptural presence, and I’m quite surprised how under represented they are in the discipline.
+I feel that these boots have a strong sculptural presence, and I’m quite surprised how under-represented they are in the field of sculpture.

 The image, which I think probably falls into the category of contemporary surrealism, is meant to be both humorous and unsettling.